chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ~~~

 **NOTE:** This command makes use of `package-parameters-sensitive` to ensure that the sensitive information is not leaked out into log files.

-**NOTE:** There is an assumption here that the username and password being used have the necessary permissions in order to create the CCM database in the destination SQL Server instance.

 #### Installing chocolatey-management-service